Institutional seats of the European Union: Alternative role for Strasbourg

 In January 2003, Green-EFA co-leader Daniel Cohn-Bendit proposed turning the Strasbourg seat into a "European university".
 Elaborating on this in 2008, he sees such a university teaching all subjects and funded directly by the EU with between 15,000 and 20,000 students.
 The same idea has been put forward in January 2006 by Polish minister and former dissident Bronisław Geremek, in an article originally published by Le Monde.
 In an open letter to Cohn-Bendit, Roland Ries, the mayor of Strasbourg, reminded him that the international attractiveness of the University of Strasbourg was related to the presence of European institutions in Strasbourg and that it would not be enhanced, but undermined, by the replacement of one of the largest of these institutions by just another, and much smaller, university.

 The year before, the proposed European Institute of Technology had been touted as the university to take over the building.
 It has been proposed that the Institute could also be merged with European Research Council and based there.
 The vice-chancellors of Strasbourg's three universities have suggested merging to create a 'European University'.
 It has also been suggested that Strasbourg could host the European Council meetings, minor institutions such as the Committee of the Regions, or the institutions of the proposed Mediterranean Union.
 The Green Party has proposed having Strasbourg as the home of a new "European Senate".

-Following the United Kingdom's decision to leave the EU, it has been suggested by senior MEPs that the European Medicines Agency (EMA) and European Banking Authority (EBA), currently based in London, could relocate to France in exchange for the scrapping of the Strasbourg seat.
+Following the United Kingdom's decision to leave the EU, it has been suggested by senior MEPs that the European Medicines Agency (EMA) and European Banking Authority (EBA), then based in London, could relocate to France in exchange for the scrapping of the Strasbourg seat.
 The EMA would utilise the parliament's former complex of buildings.
 Other plans mooted, following the election of French President Macron, include converting it into a parliament for use by the Eurozone.
+The EMA relocated to Amsterdam and the EBA relocated to Paris, but this did not affect the Strasbourg seat.